bitwarden/help/_articles/login-with-sso/getting-started-with-sso.md

 ## What is Login with SSO?

+Login with SSO separates user authentication from Vault decryption by leveraging your existing Identity Provider (IdP) to authenticate users into their Bitwarden Vault and using Master Passwords for decryption of Vault data.

 Login with SSO currently supports SAML 2.0 and OpenID Connect authentication for customers on the current Enterprise Plan.

-Users of Bitwarden authenticate into their vaults using the **Enterprise Single Sign-On** button located on the login screen of any Bitwarden client application.
-For more information, see [Access Your Vault Using SSO](https://bitwarden.com/help/article/sso-access-your-vault/).
+Users of Bitwarden authenticate into their vaults using the Enterprise Single Sign-On button located on the login screen of any Bitwarden client application.
+For more information, see Access Your Vault Using SSO.

 Administrators can configure Login with SSO in the Business Portal.
-For more information, see [About the Business Portal](https://bitwarden.com/help/article/about-business-portal/).
+For more information, see About the Business Portal.

 {% image /sso/sso-button-lg.png Enterprise Single Sign-On button%}